LesFarrell/lzip/README.md

 # lzip
 Lua binding for the some of the functions found in the excellent zip library at https://github.com/kuba--/zip

+There's no platform specific code, so you should be able to compile on whatever platform you want.

 ## LUA Examples

 **Create a zip archive and compress some files into it.**